COVID-19 updates/Latest News

 It is very unlikely that the children will be able remain 2m away from each other at all times, but it will be encouraged and modelled by the staff.
 Where 2m distancing cannot be maintained, it is acceptable to use 1m+ for short periods of time (e.g. at outdoor play or teachers hearing children read).
 If required, teachers can provide comfort and first aid and we have suitable PPE if it's needed.

 The main protective measure is that your child's class will be kept away from other children in school as far as possible.
 This means that your child's class becomes a 'bubble' and will have their own separate play space, We will be reducing mixing of these bubbles as much as possible so therefore assemblies and large gatherings of children will not take place.

 The government say the children should all be facing the front in the classroom, how will this work?

 We have set classrooms so that all desks face the front.
 This is to reduce the possibility of transmitting the virus through group work.
 As the virus continues to reduce we will move back to group tables as soon as we can.
 In reception and year 1, group tables will remain.

 My child is vulnerable due to a medical condition/we live with someone who is shielding.

-The government have advised that all children should return to school in September.
 Where there is a specific medical concern please get in touch with us to discuss some flexibility in order to make it safe.